Rushlights (film): Reception

 Brandon Harris of Filmmaker magazine wrote: “An array of impressive performances… the film is reminiscent of John Dahl’s early 90s thrillers Red Rock West and The Last Seduction.”

 Patrick Washington of The Dallas Weekly on Rushlights: “One of the best thrillers I’ve seen.”
 Mike Smith of Mediamikes gave the thriller 4/5stars writing: “Packed with genuine surprises and emotion… Stutz’s direction is clear and sharp.”

-Neil Genzlinger of The New York Times wrote: “When it comes to film plotting, too many twists results in an annoying tangle.
-And there are too many twists in Antoni Stutz’s uninvolving Rushlights.”
+Debbie Lynn Elias of “Behind the Lens” wrote: "As Cameron Brogden, Aidan Quinn plays against type with such duplicitous effect to make one’s jaw drop when all the puzzle pieces fall into place.
+He amazes.
+An equal force to be reckoned with is Beau Bridges, who, as Sheriff Robert Brogden, does a balancing act of suspicious intrigue.
+But the scenes that really sizzle are Bridges and Quinn going toe-to-toe with “brotherly love.”

-On Rotten Tomatoes the film has an approval rating of 26% based on reviews from 19 critics, with average score of 4.19/10.
+On Rotten Tomatoes the film has an audience Popcornmeter approval rating of 65% based on 250+ reviews and an approval rating of 28% based on reviews from 18 critics.